instituutnederlandsetaal/BlackLab/site/docs/development/030_query-tool.md

 ## What is it?

 QueryTool is a simple command-driven search tool that provides a demonstration of the querying features of BlackLab.
-It allows you to search an index, for example to test that indexing was succesful.
+It allows you to search a corpus, for example to test that indexing was succesful.

 ## Starting the QueryTool